LAST UPDATED: April 29, 2020

 - See the RIHA guidelines on face masks approved by the Department of Health here (Updated April 14, 2020): Click here.

 - Do not allow customers to dine on premise.
 Remove chairs and tables if necessary.

-- Never allow more than 25 people into an establishment at a time.
-This includes staff.
+- Never allow more than 5 customers into an establishment at a time.

 - There should be a minimum distance of six feet between individuals - including staff.

 - If possible, orders should be placed via phone or email, with payment being taken via credit card.
 Please note that the State of Rhode Island requires establishments to take cash if requested by the customer.

 - If an employee is sick or showing symptoms, they must be sent home immediately